Office of the Vice Chancellor

 To learn more, visit the medical center site.

-The Practice Management Group (TPMG) represents all organized medical group practices of UC Davis Health System’s primary and specialty care faculty physicians.
+The Practice Management Group (TPMG) represents all organized medical group practices of UC Davis Health’s primary and specialty care faculty physicians.
 The group's purpose is to serve the health system’s missions through high-quality, cost-effective care delivery.
 By delegation from the Office of the Vice Chancellor and Dean, TPMG has shared responsibility for the clinical operations of the health system's professional practice activities.

 The formation of TPMG is an important step in formalizing the leadership of the health system's medical group practices and in refining the role of its group practice in achieving the health system's research, teaching, patient care and community engagement goals.
-Its primary goal is to maintain a clinical practice that distinguishes UC Davis Health System as a leading faculty and academic health center.
+Its primary goal is to maintain a clinical practice that distinguishes UC Davis Health as a leading faculty and academic health center.

 Specific goals of TPMG include: